-Title Section Number and Chapter WI '.
-C' .
-Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
-Plot?
-Character?
-Setting? describe its significance in the novel.
-(Include page number) Theme?)
-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the Archetype of archetypai pattern (include page number) archetype add meaning to the work as a whole?)

-Title Section Number and Chapter WI '.
-C' .
-Write a five sentence scene summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
-(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
-Plot?
-Character?
-Setting? describe its significance in the novel.
-(Include page number) Theme?)
-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the Archetype of archetypai pattern (include page number) archetype add meaning to the work as a whole?)

 Title Section Number and Chapter

-W/ '.
-C''

 Write a five sentence scene summary

 Character Focus: Commentary on selected quote

-Quote from the chapter that you think best represents the character.
+Quote from the chapter that you think best represents the , 1

+character.
 (Include page number)

-character. (include page number)

 Best and worst qualities

+Descende worst quantities

 Character's role in the novel

-Gildracter of role in the nover

 For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting?

 describe its significance in the novel.
 (Include page number) Theme?)

+, in the second

 Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the

-Thenetype of archetypar pattern (merade page number) archetype add meaning to the work as a whole?)
+archetype add meaning to the work as a whole?)

-areatetype and meaning to the work as a whole,)

-1

-Title Section Number and Chapter Write a five sentence scene summary write a tive sentence seeme summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
+Title Section Number and Chapter Write a five sentence scene summary write a new scritcines seems summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
 (Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
 Plot?
 Character?
 Setting? describe its significance in the novel.
 (Include page number) Theme?)
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the Archetype of archetypai pattern (medde page number) archetype add meaning to the work as a whole?) areners pe and meaning to the work as a whole;

+Title Section Number and Chapter Write a five sentence scene summary write a 1112 serience seeme summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
+(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Plot?
+Character?
+Setting? describe its significance in the novel.
+(Include page number) Theme?)
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the menetype of archetypai pattern (mende page number) archetype add meaning to the work as a whole?)

-Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the archetype add meaning to the work as a whole?)
+Title Section Number and Chapter Write a five sentence scene summary write a 1112 serience seeme summary Character Focus: Commentary on selected quote Quote from the chapter that you think best represents the character.
+(Include page number) Best and worst qualities Character's role in the novel For each entry choose one meaningful quote, and then Commentary (Why is this significant?
+Plot?
+Character?
+Setting? describe its significance in the novel.
+(Include page number) Theme?)
+Archetype or archetypal pattern (Include page number) Commentary on archetype, motif, or pattern (How does the menetype of archetypai pattern (mende page number) archetype add meaning to the work as a whole?)